An operation across Italy, Spain and the Netherlands resulted in arrests for the alleged use of art trade to launder profits from drug trafficking.

 It all started in 2019 when the Milan police identified a local network of drug trafficking run by two Milanese restaurant owners.
 It led to an important drug dealer connected to organized crime in Campania, Puglia and Albania, according to the news agency Ansa.

 Traffickers used encrypted messaging services like EncroChat and SkyECC.
 Dismantling them made the organization more vulnerable.
 They would use nicknames like Obi-Wan Kenobi and Pinocchio.
-The owner of the ART3035 gallery, who is currently being searched for by authorities, was a specialist of Banksy’s art works.
+The owner of the ART3035 gallery, who is currently being searched for by authorities, was a specialist in Banksy’s art works.
 His nickname in the messages was Banksy.